Menu

 Library

 Every class has a timetabled weekly slot to visit the library where they will borrow a reading for pleasure book or a text to share at home.
+Children are given the opportunity to independently choose a library book to borrow, however, some pupils may be guided by adults in school to ensure appropriate and accessible texts are chosen to maximise reading enjoyment.

 Each week, adults will support children to scan their chosen book in and out on a laptop using the Library software, Libresoft.